-passwd Lets you change your password.
-Recommended.

-man command name Online help: explains command name, (like man sort).

-- Is Lists names of the files in your directory. - less fname Displays fname on screen, one page at a time.
+- passwd Lets you change your password.
+Recommended. - man command name Online help: explains command name, (like man sort). - Is Lists names of the files in your directory. - less fname Displays fname on screen, one page at a time.
 Spacebar for next page, q to quit. - Ipr fname Prints hard copy on a laser printer. lpr stands for line printer.
 These physical devices no longer exist in most installations. - rm fname Removes fname, erasing it forever. - cp fname1 fname2 Makes a copy of fname1.
-The new copy is named fname2. - mv fname1 fname2 Moves (renames) fname1 - emacs fname Starts the emacs text editor, editing fname (can be new file). - R Gets you into the R implementation of the S environment. - ps Shows active processes - kill -9 # Kills process (job) number #.
+The new copy is named fname2. - mv fname1 fname2 Moves (renames) fname1 emacs fname Starts the emacs text editor, editing fname (can be new file).

+R Gets you into the R implementation of the S environment.

+- ps Shows active processes - kill -9 # Kills process (job) number #.
 Sometimes you must do this when you can't log off because there are stopped jobs.
-Use ps to see the job numbers. - mail yourname@yourisp.com ; fname Email a file to yourself.
-Very handy for getting files to your home computer for printing.
+Use ps to see the job numbers. - mail yourname@yourisp.com < fname Email a file to yourself.
+Very handy for getting files to your home computer for printing. - curl URL > fname A URL is a Web address.
+This command is intended to help you get a copy of the source code of Web pages.
+But when the web page contains just a data file, as it sometimes does in this course, this is a great way to get a copy of the data.
+Copy the URL from your browser. curl http://fisher.utstat.toronto.edu/~brunner/429s07/code_n_data/drp.dat > drp.dat

 This really is a minimal set of commands.
 The unix operating system is extremely powerful, and has an enormous number of commands.
-You can't really see the power from the minimal set of commands above, but you can see the main drawback from the standpoint of the new user.
+You can't really see the power from the minimal set above, but you can see the main drawback from the standpoint of the new user.
 Commands tend to be terse, consisting of just a few keystrokes.
 They make sense once you are familiar with them (like 1s for listing the files in a directory, or rm for remove), but they are hard to guess.
 The man command (short for manual) gives very accurate information, but you have to know the name of the command before you can use man to find out about it.